Commuter Hub

 • Access to Recreation Grant - Students can claim up to £250 (in advance or after spending) towards University and Union registered recreational activity.

-There are lockers for commuter students on the first floor of the Students' Union building, on the right near the Advice service and Sports office.
+There are also lockers for commuter students on the first floor of the Students' Union building, on the right near the Advice service and Sports office.
 See the interactive map building number 68.

 Here are some links which will give you details of the prayer spaces available on campus.